Director of Sport and Enrichment

 Year 11 - Creating healthy & active futures.- As in year 10, students will choose their activities with the intention to create lifelong learners and establish healthy and active individuals.

-Key Stage 4 – OCR Courses
+Key Stage 4 – OCR Course

 In Key Stage 4 students will build upon the intent of the Key Stage 3 curriculum and develop knowledge even further through a range of topics in a theoretical context, which will be new to the students.
 Providing extra opportunities for students to develop their motor competencies and then be assessed on these at examination level.
 Students undertaking this course will also have to be very reflective of their physical performances and session teaching to understand their strengths and areas for improvement.
 The conclusion of the course is a written examination to demonstrate understanding of the topics covered and how sport can be accessed, promoted and the legacy that it can leave.